 Physical Characteristics of a Rat vs. a Mouse

 When it comes to size, mice and rats are very visually different.
 Mice typically weigh between 0.5 to 1 ounce, boasting slender frames and larger ears that stand out against their small bodies.
-Their snouts are characterized by a triangular shape, adding to their distinct appearance.
+Their snouts have are characterized by a triangular shape., adding to their distinct appearance.

 Rats are considerably bulkier, tipping the scales at 5.28 to 10.56 ounces on average.
 They have larger bodies with thicker fur, ranging in hues from brown, black, gray, or white.
 Rats also sport smaller ears and blunter snouts, accentuating their sturdy facial structure.